About Parent Hacks

 "Like" Parent Hacks on Facebook

-About the Founder and Editor
+About the Founder and Publisher

 I've been a writer for many years.
 Before Parent Hacks (before parenting!)
 I wrote books and articles about Web publishing (Microsoft FrontPage For Dummies among other titles).